Disclosure of Representation in Trading Services

 In June 2018, The Real Estate Council of British Columbia (RECBC) banned Dual Agency in Whistler.
 What does this mean for you, the Buyer?
 Well, it means that the listing agent can only represent the Seller, and a different agent will represent you, the Buyer.
 The intent of the RECBC was to provide fair representation for both parties during the negotiations and throughout the transaction.

-The (RECBC) were very serious about this form.
+The (RECBC) was very serious about this form.
 Each real estate agent is expected to email every signed copy of the DORTS to their Broker.
 The Broker then keeps it on file, for future audits.
-There are massive fines to the real estate agent and their broker by not following this ruling.
+There are massive fines for the real estate agent and their broker who do not follow this ruling.
 The fines can be $250,000.
-Needless to say, that is a game changer for most realtors.
+Needless to say, that is a game-changer for most realtors.

 BC Financial Services Authority (BCFSA)

-In summary, this is not a binding document which ties you to your agent.
-It actually binds the agent to you legally, and to honour the four duties mentioned above.
+In summary, this is not a binding document that ties you to your agent.
+It actually binds the agent to you legally and honors the four duties mentioned above.
 The following link is a PDF version of DORTS

 I am the type of real estate agent who works hard to follow the rules.
 The benefit of that is no repercussions for you, or for me after the completion of the transaction.
 That is one of my goals for a successful transaction.